dfinity/portal/docs/developer-docs/setup/pocket-ic.md

 - Deterministic: Synchronous control over the local execution environment.

-- Lightweight: Only provides the necessary components, such as the consensus and networking layers.
+- Lightweight: Only provides the necessary components, and strips away the consensus and networking layers.

 - Concurrent and independent IC instances: Enabled by default, making sharing possible.